Do you need a roof replacement with solar panels?

 Generally, it makes sense to replace your roof when you go solar.
 The good news is that the savings on your electric bill will likely make up the cost of a new roof over time.

-But before you reach out to a roofing contractor, we'll help you consider whether you should replace your roof, how a roof replacement will impact your savings from going solar, and the costs involved with removing existing panels for a roof repair.
+But before you reach out to a roofing contractor, we'll help you consider whether you should replace your roof, how a roof replacement will impact your solar savings, and what it costs to remove panels if re-roofing becomes necessary down the line.

 Key takeaways